-So you’re moving into an apartment, and trying to find a mover that is reliable, affordable, and respectful?
+So you’re moving into an apartment and trying to find a mover that is reliable, affordable, and respectful.
 That’s the dream move.
 While there are a variety of factors that can affect your experience, here are some steps you can take to help increase the chances of finding that perfect mover.

-STEP 0: Plan your own logistics
+STEP 0: Plan Logistics

 First, before you can pick any mover, you need to know when you plan to move (i.e. what date), how much you will have (usually measured by number and size of boxes), and to where you are moving.
 Now, you can begin researching movers and creating a list of movers.
 When you think you found a few that may work, consider these steps.

 Today, most professional businesses have websites to make it easier for customers to learn more about their products and services.
 If they are interested in good customer service and demonstrating their trustworthiness, there’s a good chance they will work hard to develop a good website.
-Here’s some things to look for –
+Here are some things to look for –

 - Does the company provide a physical address and local contact number that someone is available to answer?

-- Is the company on Google Maps?
+- Is the company listed on Google Maps?

 - Does the website look well organized?

-- Does the mover belong to any professional reputable organizations?
+- Does the mover belong to any reputable professional organizations?